 It has been widely documented that wind turbines kill a large number of birds and bats worldwide.
 It is an unfortunate issue stemming from wide-scale rollout of wind farms, one that we may not fully realise the impact of until the near future.
 This is a concern for many however and it is hoped that a solution to this problem will be discovered soon.

 The intermittency of renewable energy is the most pressing issue.
-It's an unfortunate truth that unless some way of storing renewable power is found, current wind and solar farms will never be able to provide Ireland or the rest of the planet with 100% of our energy needs.
-On some days renewable energy contributes less than 1% to our countries electricity demand, a far cry from the often quoted 30%.
+Unless some way of storing renewable power is found, current wind and solar farms will never be able to provide Ireland or the rest of the planet with 100% of our energy needs.
+On some days renewable energy contributes less than 1% to our countries electricity demand, a significant difference from the often quoted 30%.
 The 30% is the contribution averaged out over a year.
 It's reasonable to use this figure to determine the annual renewable energy production in a country, but it ignores the issue of relying on alternative sources of energy to provide the other 99% on certain days.
 Current battery technology is too expensive to aid in this.
 Ireland will never gain energy dependence unless advancements in battery technologies are made or more reliable sources of less carbon intensive energy are found.

 Recycling of wind turbines and solar panels at the end of their life will be essential if renewable energy is to be truly considered green.
 Grian features information on the current state of solar panel and wind turbine recycling which is worth reading.
 It is still unknown if the world is going to be prepared for the influx of end-of-life systems.
 If we are not then the successful widespread installation of renewable energy will be undermined by our inability to deal with the waste.

-Development in wave and tidal power will be necessary in meeting our energy needs as well as a successful bio-energy sector.
-The use of bio-energy contributes greatly to many countries renewable energy generation and will be vital in helping us to meet our energy demands.
-For example, 40% of renewable energy in Ireland was produced using bio-energy (bio-mass, bio-gas, landfill gas and bio-liquids).
+Development in wave and tidal power will be necessary in meeting our energy needs as well as a sustainable bio-energy sector.
+The use of bio-energy contributes greatly to many countries renewable energy generation but currently is more damaging to the environment than many believe.
+40% of renewable energy in Ireland was produced using bioenergy (biomass, biogas, landfill gas and bioliquids).
 The use of biomass is only renewable if the burnt organic matter is readily replaced by new growth plants.
-Bio-gas isn't as renewable as many would have you believe as it is a product of landfills and agriculture, both of which are damaging to the environment for various reasons.
+Biogas is a product of landfills and agriculture, both of which are damaging to the environment for various reasons.
 Despite this, we will always need farms and potentially landfills.
-Harvesting bio-gas for the use of fuel and heat is a great way to offset the emissions produced.
+Harvesting bio-gas for the use of fuel and heat is a potential way to offset the emissions produced.

 It's unreasonable to assume that we can just switch to renewable energy and completely quit our reliance on fossil fuels.
 It's possible that we may never be able to do this, that the task of switching our energy supply to a cleaner source is too expensive or unsustainable.
-The fact of the matter is that no one really knows what's going to happen with regards to renewables.
+No one really knows what's going to happen with regards to renewables.
 It's possible that years into the future nuclear fusion will finally be available, replacing renewable energy as the answer to global warming.
 Many critics of renewable energy would have us wait until such a time is upon us.
-We could wait, and maybe we would find other ways to power the globe.
+We could wait, and maybe we would find other ways to power the world.
 But if we don't, then it will be too late to act.
 Renewable energy is not perfect, and we will always have issues with its use, but it's the best and only option we have in present times to avoid catastrophic damage to the planet.